AWS Vs Azure Certifications Compared

 ExpertAzure$165$155K1 yrMedium

 From what I’ve seen, AWS holders often move into DevOps or cloud architecture roles, while Azure holders rise into IT management or enterprise integration jobs.
+Neither path is wrong — they simply lead to different rooms in the same building.

 What Prep Resources Win?